gee-community/geemap/README.rst

 .. code:: python

-  conda update -c conda-forge geemap
+  mamba update -c conda-forge geemap

 To install the development version from GitHub using `Git <https://git-scm.com/>`__, run the following command in your terminal: